perspectivezoom/from-html-to-backbone/README.md

 ### Step 8: Adding Backbone Events

 Time to add in our first interaction to the app.
-What we'll do is make our games sortable.
-By clicking on the Name or Minutes Played table header, we want to sort our list either alphabetically or by the time each game's been played.
+Let's make our games sortable: By clicking on the Name or Minutes Played table header, sort our list of games either alphabetically or by the time each game's been played.

 We first modify our GameTable template slightly, so that when we click each header, we'll have more formalized information to work with: